 Tips to Make this Soup

 If you have never tried to make your own broth I encourage you to try, It is super simple and cheap.
 Check out the recipe for my healing homemade chicken bone broth.
 Homemade beef bone broth or store-bought broth works as well.
 Even though I have to say, after trying both, that I like this soup better with homemade broth.

 I like to measure ingredients with cups especially when working with fresh fruits and vegetables.
 For example, the term “use 1 sweet potato” is a bit vague.
 Have you ever paid attention to the variety of sizes when it comes to fruits and veggies?
-Some of them are gigantic 🙂 For this recipe I used one small sweet potato and 3/4 of a small to medium butternut squash.
+Some of them are gigantic 🙂 For this recipe, I used one small sweet potato and 3/4 of a small to medium butternut squash.
 But again the easiest and most accurate way is to cut the squash and sweet potato into small pieces and then use a cup to measure.
-If you end up not using the whole butternut squash I recommend to peel and cut the whole thing anyways.
-You can store it in the fridge and use it to make this roasted rosemary garlic butternut squash recipe for example.
+If you end up not using the whole butternut squash I recommend to peel and cut the whole thing anyway.
+You can store it in the fridge and use it to make this roasted rosemary garlic butternut squash recipe, for example.

 This recipe is a variation of my mom’s delicious butternut squash soup and I have to say that I appreciate everything she does even more after making this soup on my own.
 Because it is not a quick 20 minute one, but it is so worth the time spent.
 Here a few tricks to optimize your time.